-Porsche’s works council said extending production runs for combustion-engine models late last year caused a one-off hit of about €5 billion, and US tariffs reduced revenues by roughly €3 billion.
-Porsche has also been hit by rapidly improving Chinese-made luxury and performance cars that have eroded its China market strength.
+Porsche’s works council said extending production runs for combustion-engine models late last year created roughly a €5 billion one-off hit, and that US tariffs cut revenues by about €3 billion.
+The brand has also been squeezed by rapid improvements from Chinese-made luxury and performance rivals, which have eroded Porsche’s position in its key China market.

-Other key figures
+Group performance and key figures

 – Group deliveries: 8.98 million vehicles, down 0.5% year-on-year

-– Total revenue: €322 billion, down ~0.8%
+– Total revenue: €322 billion, down about 0.8%

-– VW operating profit: €2.61 billion (up slightly from €2.59 billion)
+– VW operating profit: €2.61 billion (slightly up from €2.59 billion)

 – Audi operating profit: €3.4 billion (down from €3.9 billion)